paulkrog/paulkrog.github.io/index.md

 My name is Paul Krogmeier.
-I'm a PhD student at the [University of Illinois at Urbana-Champaign][uiuc] in the department of [Computer Science][cs].
-Some of my academic interests include mathematical logic, formal verification, and logical foundations for machine learning.
+I'm a PhD student at the [University of Illinois at Urbana-Champaign][uiuc] in the department of [Computer Science][cs] thinking about program synthesis, verification, and machine learning.
+I also like jamming jazz on my saxophone.

-I enjoy playing saxophone, running, skiing, traveling, and learning new languages.

 [purdue]: http://www.purdue.edu
 [ece]: https://engineering.purdue.edu/ECE